yvf/rust-ldap3/LDAP-primer.md

     dn: uid=john.doe,ou=People,dc=example,dc=com
     objectClass: top
+    objectClass: person
+    objectClass: organizationalPerson
     objectClass: inetOrgPerson
     uid: john.doe
     cn: John Doe
     sn: Doe
     userPassword: secret

-The `dn` attribute will be explained in the next section.
+The `dn` line will be explained in the next section.
 Here, just note that there are multiple lines starting with "objectClass".
-That's because certain LDAP attributes can be multi-valued, which is represented in LDIF as separate lines with the same attribute name.
+That's because most LDAP attributes can have multiple values, which is represented in LDIF as separate lines with the same attribute name.
 Attribute values in an entry form a set: there must not be any duplicate values for a given attribute.

+Attributes cannot exist without values; there's no concept in LDAP of a `null` value.

 Attribute names can be more complicated than described here, and more will be said in a later section.